 Rather than repeating costly tests, take your records with you to all of your doctor visits.
 This historical data also will help your doctor provide more comprehensive care.

-The tax advantages available through flexible spending accounts (FSAs) and Health Savings Accounts (HSAs) are hard to beat.
+The tax advantages available through Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) are hard to beat.
 No matter how you plan to cover your healthcare expenses, keep in mind that premiums are only one part of your cost of healthcare.
 Even if you’re a healthy person, unexpected healthcare needs can pop up anytime.
 We encourage you to do what you can to prepare!